Stephen King’s ‘It’ Trailer: Easter Eggs And Terrifying Things You Didn’t Notice

 - Bill’s mother in old pictures

-As you continue on watching the trailer over and over again, you’re bound to see a few more things that stand out to you.
+As you continue to watch the trailer over and over again, you’re bound to see a few more things that stand out to you.
 Easter eggs and references to the It novel and miniseries will only become more evident as more footage is released.

 With only two-and-a-half minutes out so far, though, the fear is there and the fear is real.
 If you didn’t jump when Pennywise jumps out of the water and toward the screen, you’re a braver soul than anyone.

-If the novel or original miniseries of Stephen King’s It didn’t scare you, one might think it is difficult to have you fear anything.
-Well, if the trailer for the remake is any indication of how the theatrical release will be, you’re bound to finally find what frightens you.
-The Easter eggs and terrifying moments seen in a two-and-a-half minute trailer are only just the beginning of what fear awaits everyone later this year.
+If the novel or original miniseries of Stephen King’s It didn’t scare you, one might think it is difficult for you to fear anything.
+If the trailer for the remake is any indication of how the theatrical release will be, you’re bound to finally find what frightens you.
+The Easter eggs and terrifying moments in a two-and-a-half minute trailer are only just the beginning of what fear awaits everyone later this year.

 [Featured Image by Warner Bros.]